Cricketer Angadu Narayanan Biography - Cricket Profile

 Key Milestones and Achievements

-Angadu Narayanan's career stats reflect his all-round capabilities and contributions to the game.
-His statistics are as follows:
+Angadu Narayanan's career stats reflect his contributions across different formats of the game:

 - Runs: 1,250